mcygorek/ACE/README.md

 > jupyter-notebook

 you will see a link (starting with "localhost:8888/").
-Copy this to your browser and try out the examples.
+Copy this long URL into your browser and go there.
+To try out the examples in the ACE/pybind subdirectory, make sure to copy the content of the .py files into newly created .ipynb notebook files.
 Note: the ".../ACE/pybind" in the second line in the examples should be replaced by "/home/WSLUSER/ACE/pybind", where WSLUSER is the username provided when installing WSL.

 #### VS Code with WSL extension